20 Jun The cloister of Saint John the Lateran- Off the beaten path places in Rome # 1

 After visiting the Colosseum, the Vatican Museums, after throwing your coin in the Trevi Fountain to guarantee your future return to Rome, there are still plenty of things to see and places to discover in the eternal city.
 Away from the large crowds and the bustle of the main squares of Rome is the cloister of Saint John the Lateran

 I love the quiet of some Roman churches, especially when they hide real gems.
-One of them is the Basilica of Saint John the Lateran… or, to be more precise, the Archbasilica of the Savior and Saints John the Baptist and Evangelist at the Lateran.
+One of them is exactly the Basilica of Saint John the Lateran.
+To be more precise, the name is Archbasilica of the Savior and Saints John the Baptist and Evangelist at the Lateran.

 After the battle of the Milvian Bridge, both the palace and the military camp were torn down to make room for the new basilica, the first major Christian building in Rome, consecrated around 324 AD.

 The church underwent massive renovations over the centuries and today it welcomes pilgrims and visitors with an impressive XVIII century façade topped by the statues of Christ the Saviour and the 12 Apostles.